open-AIMS/bayesnec/paper/paper.md

 # Conclusions, caveats and future directions

 The `bayesnec` package is a work in progress, and we welcome suggestions and feedback that will improve the package performance and function.
 Please submit requests through the package [Issues](https://github.com/open-AIMS/bayesnec/issues) on github.
-Some existing future enhancements include the addition of other custom families, such as the tweedie distribution for data that are `0` to `+Inf` on the continuous scale, and the addition of random offsets for accomodating hierarchical designs.
+Some existing future enhancements include the addition of other custom families, such as the tweedie distribution for data that are `0` to `+Inf` on the continuous scale, and the addition of random offsets for accommodating hierarchical designs.

 Where possible we have tried to set default values to align with those in `brms`.
 Wherever we deviate  we have tended towards being more conservative (for example in the default `iter`) and/or clearly explained our reasoning above (e.g. use of pseudobma rather than stacking weights).
 We welcome constructive criticism of our selections and users must expect that default settings may change accordingly in later releases.

 As described above in detail, we have made considerable effort to ensure that `bayesnec` makes a sensible guess at the appropriate family, constructs appropriate weakly informative priors, and generates sensible initial values.
 However, this is a difficult task across such a broad range of non-linear models, and across the potential range of ecotoxicological data that may be used.
-The user must interrogate their model fits and use their own judgement regarding the appropriateness of model inferences for their own application.
+The user must interrogate their model fits using the wide array of helper functions, and use their own judgement regarding the appropriateness of model inferences for their own application.

 Like R itself, bayesnec is free software and comes with ABSOLUTELY NO WARRANTY, or even IMPLIED WARRANTY.